sonratonDEV/sonraton/README.md

 ### Hi there 👋

-I'm Sonraton, a Mechatronics engineer 💻 currently working at SUT 🍲🥡
+I'm Sonraton, a Mechatronics engineer 💻🍲🥡

-I have a passion for ...
+I have a passion for Machine Learning and Machine Vision.

+See more my profile form Linkedin:
 [LinkedIn 💼](https://www.linkedin.com/in/sonraton-noppakunposawang-321a88253/)

 [Email 📬](sonraton.n@gmail.com)